utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 * Add **Authenticated Users** and give it READ permissions.

 ## Firewall Policies all Computers
-Create a new GPO on the DOMAIN.COM\Company\Computers OU called **Security - Firewall - PAW** with the following settings:
+Create a new GPO on the DOMAIN.COM\Company\Computers OU called **Security - Firewall - Servers & Workstations** with the following settings:

 ***Computer Configuration > Policies > Windows Settings > Security Settings > Windows Firewall with Advanced Security***